 If one of the seams splits, you’ll want to have some seam sealant on hand to patch it up on the fly, as without it, water will leak in through the night.
 Another problem you might face is a tent pole snapping.
 This is a real pain and can spoil your weekend but there are ways to deal with it.
 One option is to bring a replacement pole; however, this isn’t always possible so you may need to get creative.
 It’s possible to get a purpose-made splint that wraps around your tent pole.
 You can also form a splint with duct tape and some sturdy material.

-Just like your favourite waterproof jacket, your tent should be treated and cleaned with specialist cleaning products to keep it looking new and functioning properly.
+Just like your favourite waterproof jacket, your tent should be treated and cleaned with specialist cleaning and proofing products to keep it looking new and functioning properly.
 We would recommend cleaning your tent after every use, to keep it fresh and in good condition.
-As well as this, it is a good idea to re-proof your tent, to repair and boost the waterproof power of the canvas, every couple of seasons.
-You may notice that your tent needs re-proofing when condensation starts to build up more on the inside and when rain doesn’t slide off the surface of the canvas in proper droplets.
-Make sure you have plenty of time to treat your tent, preferably on a sunny day so that it has plenty of time to dry before re-packing.
+As well as this, it is a good idea to re waterproof a tent, to repair and boost the water-resistance of the canvas, every couple of seasons.
+You may notice that tent reproofing is required when condensation starts to build up more on the inside and when rain doesn’t slide off the surface of the canvas in proper droplets.
+Make sure you have plenty of time to treat your tent – preferably on a sunny day so that it has plenty of time to dry before re-packing.

 - When collapsing interlocking tent poles, start from the middle of the pole.
 This distributes tension evenly and won’t damage the poles or the internal cord.